PaoloDuzioni/Docker-PHP-7-Environment/README.md

-# PHP 7 Docker configuration
+# Docker PHP 7 Environment

 This Docker create a PHP 7 environment with the following middleware: